atlanhq/camelot/docs/user/how-it-works.rst

     :scale: 50%
     :align: left

-3. Table boundaries are computed, by overlapping the detected line segments again, this time by "`or`_"ing their pixel intensities.
+3. Table boundaries are computed by overlapping the detected line segments again, this time by "`or`_"ing their pixel intensities.

 .. _or: https://en.wikipedia.org/wiki/Logical_disjunction